Chat with us, powered by LiveChat Bali & Lombok | Escorted Small Group Tours for Solo Travellers

 About this trip...

-Returning to Bali, dive into the island’s coastal traditions with a hands-on sea salt farming experience.
-Discover the timeless rhythms of local life in one of Bali’s most ancient villages, then witness the enchanting Kecak fire dance at the cliffside Uluwatu Temple.
-Your unforgettable journey concludes with a farewell dinner on the sands of Jimbaran Beach—an idyllic ending to this expertly guided exploration of two extraordinary islands.
+Returning to Bali, dive into the island’s traditions with a hands-on rural village experience where we'll discover the timeless rhythms of local life.
+Your unforgettable journey concludes with an enchanting Kecak fire dance at the cliffside Uluwatu Temple and a farewell dinner on the sands of Jimbaran Beach—an idyllic ending to this expertly guided exploration of two extraordinary islands

 Activity Level: Activity Level Rating